nsnam/ns-3-dev-git/doc/contributing/source/external.rst

 but who does not plan to update it further.
 See :ref:`sec-unmaintained-contributed` below.

-However, much of the emphasis of this chaper is on hosting |ns3| extensions in the |ns3| `App Store <https://apps.nsnam.org>`_.
+However, much of the emphasis of this chapter is on hosting |ns3| extensions in the |ns3| `App Store <https://apps.nsnam.org>`_.

 Rationale for the app store